Relaxation theory for perturbed many-body quantum systems versus numerics and experiment

+Denoting by $E_n$ and $|n\rangle$ the eigenvalues and eigenvectors of $H$, we assume as usual \cite{gog16,dal16,mor18,gem04} that only energies $E_{n}$ within a macroscopically small but microscopically large interval $I := [E, E + \Delta]$ entail non-negligible level populations $\langle n|\rho(0)|n\rangle$.
+Put differently, the system must exhibit a macroscopically well-defined energy, while the number of $E_n\in I$ is still exponentially large in the degrees of freedom~\cite{lan70,gol10a}, and the mean level spacing $\lvsp$ is approximately constant throughout $I$ \cite{gog16,dal16,mor18,gem04}.
+Very low system energies (close to the ground state) are incompatible with these requirements and are thus tacitly excluded.
+Finally, $\lvsp$ is assumed to be (practically) independent of the perturbation strengths $\lambda$ considered in (\ref{1}).
+Since the level density $1/\lvsp$ is -- according to the textbook microcanonical formalism -- directly connected to the system's thermodynamics, we thus concentrate on sufficiently weak perturbations in the sense that phase transitions or other significant changes of the thermal equilibrium properties are ruled out.

-The remaining task is to evaluate (\ref{30}), (\ref{80}), and finally (\ref{40}).
-As stated in the introduction, we will do this by means of a random matrix approach: We still consider $H_0$, $\rho(0)$, and $A$ as given and fixed, but instead of working with the specific matrix $V^0_{mn} := \braN{m} V \ketN{n}$ pertaining to the actual physical perturbation of interest, we consider an entire ensemble of random matrices $V^0_{mn}$, so that most of its members emulate the main properties of the ``true'' perturbation reasonably well.
-The most common examples, such as Gaussian orthogonal or unitary ensembles (GOE or GUE \cite{haa10,bro81}), are therefore {\em not} suitable for our purposes.
-For instance, if $H_0$ models non-interacting particles and $V$ some few-body interactions, the true matrix $V^0_{mn}$ is known to be sparse (most entries are zero) \cite{bor16,bro81,fyo96,fla97}.
-Accordingly, it is appropriate to work with an ensemble of sparse random matrices in (\ref{10}).
-Similarly, the true perturbation may give rise to a purely real matrix or to a so-called banded matrix \cite{deu91,fei89,fyo96,wig55,gen12}, hence the random matrices should be of the same type.
+Next we adopt the common idea of statistical mechanics that the system's many-body character inevitably implies some uncertainties about the microscopic details.
+Hence, we temporarily consider an entire class of similar perturbations instead of one particular $V$ in (\ref{1}).
+More precisely, denoting by $V^0_{\mu\nu} := \braN{\mu} V \ketN{\nu}$ the matrix elements of $V$ in the eigenbasis $\ketN{\nu}$ of $H_0$, we choose an ensemble of matrices whose statistics still reflects the essential properties of the ``true'' perturbation $V$ in (\ref{1}) as closely as possible.
+For instance, if $H_0$ models noninteracting particles and $V$ some few-body interactions, the true matrix $V^0_{\mu\nu}$ is known to be sparse (most entries are zero) \cite{bro81, bor16, fyo96, fla97}.
+Similarly, the true perturbation may give rise to a so-called banded matrix \cite{deu91, fyo96, fei89, wig55, gen12}.
+Accordingly, it is appropriate to work with a possibly (but not necessarily) sparse and/or banded random matrix ensemble.